MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/routing-trigger.md

 ## Overview

-If your organization doesn't want to route all the entity records upon creation of entity records, as an administrator, you can define a trigger on when and which entity records can be routed automatically.
+After you set up and enable an entity for routing, you can manually trigger the routing for these records using the save and route button on the entity record forms.
+As an administrator, you can also setup automatic triggers to route these entity records using Microsoft Flow.
 There are two types of triggers:

-- Manual trigger - Save & Route
+- Manual trigger using **Save & Route** and **Apply Routing Rules**
-- Automatic trigger - Route trigger Flow
+- Automatic trigger using custom Flow

 ## Manual trigger

-When ever you enable a entity for routing, you can view the **Save & Route** button in the ribbon command bar.
-Use this button to route the entity records manually.
+After you enable an entity for routing, you see the **Save & Route** in the entity form ribbon command bar and **Apply Routing rules**  in the entity view ribbon command bar.
+You can use these commands to route the record.

-To save a entity record and route it to a queue in a single click, use the **Save & Route** button.

-If you don't have permissions to do Save & Route, then contact your administrator.
-To learn more, see [Required Privileges](../../customer-service/create-rules-automatically-route-cases#create-a-routing-rule-set-customer-service-app).

 1. Sign in to Omnichannel for Customer Service app.